Job cuts in tech sector spread, Microsoft lays off 10,000

 Amazon and business software maker Salesforce earlier this month announced major job cuts as they prune payrolls that rapidly expanded during the pandemic lockdown.

-Amazon said that it will be cutting about 18,000 positions.
-It’s the largest set of layoffs in the Seattle company’s history, although just a fraction of its 1.5 million global workforce.
+Amazon said that it will be cutting about 18,000 positions and began notifying affected employees Wednesday in the U.S., Canada and Costa Rica, with other regions to follow, according to emails from executives.
+The job cuts, which began in November, are the largest set of layoffs in the Seattle company’s history, although just a fraction of its 1.5 million global workforce.

+Also Wednesday, the U.K.-based cybersecurity firm Sophos confirmed it had laid off 10% of its global workforce — 450 employees — on Tuesday.
+Sophos, known for threat intelligence and detection, was acquired in 2020 by the private equity firm Thoma Bravo for $3.9 billion.

 Facebook parent Meta is laying off 11,000 people, about 13% of its workforce.
 And Elon Musk, the new Twitter CEO, has slashed the company’s workforce.